This post may contain eBay affiliate links. Please read our disclosure policy.

 Many a big man has graced the NBA over its seventy-plus years.
 Every great big man deserves a great trading card to match.
 With this list, we bring your attention to the best “Big Man” cards money can buy.
 Unlike the big men themselves, these cards will fit perfectly in any collection.
 You can’t go wrong with these legendary cards featuring legendary bigs from the old school to the new.

 1. 1992 Shaquille O’Neal Topps Gold RC #36

-Fun Fact: Junk Wax Era was from 1987 to 1994.
-Major card companies overproduced cards causing severe damage to long-term values.
+Fun Fact: The junk Wax Era was from 1987 to 1994.
+Major card companies overproduced cards, causing severe damage to long-term values.
 Parallels are rare if non-exstinece.

 Therefore, there is a hefty supply of this card.
 Despite its epic photo and Shaq-centricity, it’s an affordable investment.

 Because of its affordability, bidders seek out this card in droves.
-If you can get one, you might experience solid returns down the line.
+If you can get one, you might experience solid returns.